DoNotUseThisCodeJUSTFORKS/PEBIL/README.txt

 Host Systems: Any X86/Linux In the framework, the MultiMAPS data for a target system needs to be augmented with the cooresponding hit rates.
-To accomplish this, MultiMAPS needs to be traced with the target systems cache structure.
+To accomplish this, MultiMAPS needs to be traced with the target system's cache structure.
 The default PEBIL installation, which comes configured for application tracing, uses address stream sampling for cache simulation.
 Rather than using every address in the address stream of an application run, it uses only a subset of